If you only have one day in Rocky Mountain National Park, what should you do?

 Your best bet is to pack a picnic lunch.
 This saves you time from driving into Estes Park to get lunch.

 However, if you are doing well on time or only plan to do a very short hike in the morning, going into Estes Park for lunch is not a bad idea.
 There are lots of great restaurants to choose from.
 Just note that when you re-enter the park, you may have to wait in line to pass through the entrance booth.
+You will also need a timed entry permit to re-enter the park.

 For restaurant recommendations, check out our guide to Estes Park.